OCA/stock-logistics-workflow/stock_move_description/README.rst

 Stock move description
 ======================

-This module allows to use only the product description on the picking lines.
+This module allows to use only the product description on the stock moves.

 Configuration
 =============